 “A competent and self-confident person is incapable of jealousy in anything.
 Jealousy is invariably a symptom of neurotic insecurity.”Robert A. Heinlein

-In this quick guide, we’ll look at the 11 major signs of jealous people.
-For the sake of keeping things organized and to the point, I’ve written a separate, much detailed guide on how exactly to deal with jealous and envious people, in which we will take an in-depth look into the psychology of jealousy, and how to handle such uncomfortable interactions effectively.
+In this quick guide, we’ll look at the major signs of jealous people.
+For the sake of keeping things organized and to the point, I’ve written a separate, much more detailed guide on how exactly to deal with jealous and envious people, in which we will take an in-depth look into the psychology of jealousy, and how to handle such uncomfortable interactions effectively (link at the end of this article).

-One thing to keep in mind as we look into these 11 signs is that the purpose of this is awareness, not to pass harsh judgment towards someone or to say that every single jealous person would have the same characteristics.
+One thing to keep in mind as we look into these signs is that the purpose of this is awareness, not to pass harsh judgment toward someone or to say that every single jealous person would have the same characteristics.

 There are varying degrees of jealousy and envy, ranging from someone who is an overall good-natured person feeling a bit insecure, to someone who holds animosity, grudge, and hate.